MichaelMireku/PermaStore-Alpha/docs/README.md

 ### Server

-The server component (implemented in `server.py`) provides the HTTP API for interacting with the PermaStore network.
+The server component (implemented in `server.py`) provides the HTTP API for interacting with the PermastoreIt network.
 It handles incoming requests, routes them to the appropriate components, and returns responses to clients.

 Key responsibilities:
 - Expose RESTful API endpoints